-Gunner Kennels are US-made, heavy-duty, crash-tested dog travel crates designed to keep your dog safe and withstand the damage that may be caused by a vehicle accident when traveling with your dog in your car.
+Gunner Kennels Review: Gunner Kennels are US-made, heavy-duty, crash-tested dog travel crates designed to keep your dog safe and withstand the damage that may be caused by a vehicle accident when traveling with your dog in your car.
 Until I joined my family, my parents hadn’t given much thought to how I would travel with them safely in their car.
 When I came home they quickly realized that it is unsafe for a dog to be loose in the car, and that certain crates on the market may stop me moving around in the car, but needed to also keep me safe in the event of an accident.
-This review covers why my parents choose to use a Gunner Kennels, the crate’s safety features, the advantages of using this travel kennel during our car journeys, and whether it’s worth the money.
+This review covers why my parents choose to use a Gunner Kennel as my travel crate, the crate’s safety features, the advantages of using it during our car journeys, and whether it’s worth the money.

 Gunner Kennels Review: Premium Travel Crate for Adventure Dogs